Readify/GitViz/README.md

 ### Release Quality

-__Alpha.__ This entire project so far consists of one Readify guy sitting down the back of a training course and tapping away for a few hours, no more.
+__Beta.__ This was built by one guy sitting at the back of a training course and tapping away for a few hours, no more.
+Since then it's been well used and hasn't seen many issues, so we're calling it 'beta'.
+Will that ever change? ¯\_(ツ)_/¯

 ### What is 'presentation quality'?